 Also called just ‘portal’, a web portal is a single access point to information amassed from various sources.
-A typical modern portal will offer features such as an online search engine, a digital newspaper kiosk, discussion boards, free communication tools (email and chat), etc. Simply put, it is an Internet gateway that serves as a starting point to access most of what the web offers.
+A typical modern portal will offer features such as an online search engine, a digital newspaper kiosk, discussion boards, free communication tools (email and online chat), etc. Simply put, it is an Internet gateway that serves as a starting point to access most of what the web offers.

 Registered users can access appropriate or personalized information – in terms of the information, user interface design, color, etc. The registered area is one of the web portal components.
 For instance, email is among Google’s several portal-based services.